meh/smart-referer/README.md

   so most users should not experience any issues by disabling this feature entirely.
 (Which may be done simply by leaving the field empty.)

-* *Referer mode*: Can be used to change what is sent to the server instead of the original referer header.
+* *Rewrite Mode*: Can be used to change what is sent to the server instead of the original referer header.
 The default (*Send the URL you're going to as referer*) is known to cause the least issues on most sites and is therefor recommended.